 Dandelions may look pretty when they first grow, and kids may love them once they turn to fluffy balls of seeds, but ultimately, they are bad for your lawn.
 If you have a yard, you have undoubtedly encountered these pesky weeds.
 So, how do you kill them without killing your grass and keep them from coming back for good?
-We’ve got some tips for you below so you can have the weed-free lawn that all of your neighbors will envy that lasts the entire season.
+We’ve got some easy lawn care tips for you below so you can have a weed-free plot that all of your neighbors will envy that lasts the entire season.

 The first step to eliminating dandelions for good is to learn a bit about them.
 Dandelions are part of a subset of weeds called broadleaf perennials, and this variety of weed is notoriously difficult to remove.
 The main problem is that once a dandelion plant fully establishes its 10-inch taproot, the weed will come back year after year, hence the name “perennial.”
 Not only does the plant come back year after year, but it also spreads its seeds around your lawn continually, thus creating more and more weeds.